 I’ve been involved in market research for so long that Palm Pilots were the hot giveaway at the first customer relationship management conferences I attended!
-I remember when futurists predicted that mobile technology would be a big thing.
-Nobody would disagree that the internet, mobile devices, and connected technologies have become game-changers for marketing research.
+Nobody would disagree that the internet, mobile devices, and connected technologies have changed marketing research.

 - how to phrase questions